 JP: Outside of music, what are your favorite things to do?

-DALE: I used to box, powerlift and be a real monster physically.
+DT: I used to box, power lift and be a real monster physically.
 These days I love to paint with acrylics.
 I have three other bands I do vocals for right now, so I stay busy in the arts.